 What's Wrong With Other Natural Sweeteners?

 Unlike sugar-free coconut syrup, other natural sweeteners have a higher glycemic index as they have more simple sugars.
 A growing body of science is linking a high sugar diet to type 2 diabetes, Alzheimer's, and heart disease.
 So, when it comes to selecting which natural sweetener you use, keep in mind:

 - the source and quality of the sweetener

-- how much you're eating (Eating tablespoons of any sweetener on a regular basis will impact your health negatively, no matter how "natural" it is.)
+- how much you're eating; eating tablespoons of any sweetener on a regular basis will impact your health negatively, no matter how "natural" it is

-- the types of sugars in the sweetener (fructose, sucrose, etc.)
+- the types of sugars in the sweetener; fructose, sucrose, etc.

-Coconut Syrup: Better Than Maple Syrup?
+Coconut Nectar Syrup: Better Than Maple Syrup?

 Is Coconut Syrup The New Maple Syrup?

 Coconut syrup is made similarly to maple syrup ⏤ by tapping the coconut tree to release the sap.
 Then, the sap is heated and water evaporates, yielding a delightfully concentrated syrup.
 Wildly Organic's Coconut Syrup has a rich, buttery, caramel-like flavor and a maple syrup-like consistency.
 So, why is sugar-free coconut syrup the new maple syrup?

-#1 -- Lower Glycemic Index Than Maple Syrup
+1. Lower Glycemic Index Than Maple Syrup

-#4 -- Coconut Syrup Is Unrefined & Never Chemically Treated
+4. Coconut Syrup Is Unrefined & Never Chemically Treated

 How To Use Coconut Syrup?